FutureActivities/Vuejs-Menu/README.md

 `override` allows you to use your own HTML in the horizontal bar menu item.

-`custom` allows you to use your own HTML inside the horizontal bar mega menu.
+`before` and `after` allows you to dynamically load custom components for that menu item.

 #### Options